antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 * .NET Standard is a set of APIs that all .NET platforms have to implement.
 This unifies the .NET platforms and prevents future fragmentation.
-* .NET Core will implement .NET Standard 2.0 which will add many of the existing APIs to .NET Core.
-It also enables referencing .NET Framework binaries through a compatibility shim.
+* .NET Standard 2.0 will be implemented by .NET Framework, .NET Core, and Xamarin.
+For .NET Core, this will add many of the existing APIs and also enables referencing .NET Framework binaries through a compatibility shim.
 * .NET Standard will replace Portable Class Libraries (PCLs) as our tooling story for building multi-platform .NET libraries.
-Since it's a single NuGet package it can be easily used from Visual Studio, VS Code, Xamarin Studio, as well as the command line.
 * The .NET Standard API definition is [available on GitHub][dotnet/standard].

 # Why do we need a standard?